stateless-solutions/compatibility-layer/README.md

     HTTP_PORT=8080
     CONFIG_FILES=/path/to/your/chain.json
     LOG_LEVEL='0'
+    GATEWAY_MODE=true
     ```

     `LOG_LEVEL` is an int representing the level of logging desired based on [slog's standard](https://cs.opensource.google/go/go/+/refs/tags/go1.23.2:src/log/slog/level.go;l=17)
     Ensure that the `KEY_FILE` and `CONFIG_FILES` paths point to the actual locations of your files.
+    `GATEWAY_MODE` is to change regular rpc to methods to their custom counterpart when a request is made

 ## Building the Docker Image